Hamburg: Architecture

-Hamburg has architecturally significant buildings in a wide range of styles and no skyscrapers (see List of tallest buildings in Hamburg).
+Hamburg has architecturally significant buildings in a wide range of styles and just one skyscraper under construction (see List of tallest buildings in Hamburg).
 Churches are important landmarks, such as St Nicholas', which for a short time in the 19th century was the world's tallest building.
-The skyline features the tall spires of the most important churches (Hauptkirchen) St Michael's (nicknamed "Michel"), St Peter's, St James's (St. Jacobi) and St. Catherine's covered with copper plates, and the Heinrich-Hertz-Turm, the radio and television tower (no longer publicly accessible).
+The skyline features the tall spires of the most important churches (Hauptkirchen) St Michael's (nicknamed "Michel"), St Peter's, St James's (St. Jacobi), and St. Catherine's covered with copper plates, and the Heinrich-Hertz-Turm, the radio and television tower (no longer publicly accessible).

-The many streams, rivers and canals are crossed by some 2,500 bridges, more than London, Amsterdam and Venice put together.
+The many streams, rivers, and canals are crossed by some 2,500 bridges, more than London, Amsterdam, and Venice put together.
 Hamburg has more bridges inside its city limits than any other city in the world.
-The Köhlbrandbrücke, Freihafen Elbbrücken, and Lombardsbrücke and Kennedybrücke dividing Binnenalster from Aussenalster are important roadways.
+The Köhlbrandbrücke, Freihafen Elbbrücken, Lombardsbrücke, and Kennedybrücke dividing Binnenalster from Aussenalster are important roadways.

 The town hall is a richly decorated Neo-Renaissance building finished in 1897.

 The tower is 112 m high.
 Its façade, 111 m long, depicts the emperors of the Holy Roman Empire, since Hamburg was, as a Free Imperial City, only under the sovereignty of the emperor.
 The Chilehaus, a brick expressionist office building built in 1922 and designed by architect Fritz Höger, is shaped like an ocean liner.

 Europe's largest urban development since 2008, the HafenCity, will house about 15,000 inhabitants and 45,000 workers.
 The plan includes designs by Rem Koolhaas and Renzo Piano.
 The Elbphilharmonie (Elbe Philharmonic Hall), opened in January 2017, houses concerts in a sail-shaped building on top of an old warehouse, designed by architects Herzog & de Meuron.

 The many parks are distributed over the whole city, which makes Hamburg a very verdant city.
-The biggest parks are the Stadtpark, the Ohlsdorf Cemetery and Planten un Blomen.
+The biggest parks are the Stadtpark, the Ohlsdorf Cemetery, and Planten un Blomen.
 The Stadtpark, Hamburg's "Central Park", has a great lawn and a huge water tower, which houses one of Europe's biggest planetaria.
 The park and its buildings were designed by Fritz Schumacher in the 1910s.

 Parks and gardens

 The lavish and spacious Planten un Blomen park (Low German dialect for "plants and flowers") located in the centre of Hamburg is the green heart of the city.
 Within the park are various thematic gardens, the biggest Japanese garden in Germany, and the Alter Botanischer Garten Hamburg, which is a historic botanical garden that now consists primarily of greenhouses.

 The Botanischer Garten Hamburg is a modern botanical garden maintained by the University of Hamburg.
 Besides these, there are many more parks of various sizes.
 In 2014 Hamburg celebrated a birthday of park culture, where many parks were reconstructed and cleaned up.
-Moreover, every year there are the famous water-light-concerts in the Planten un Blomen park from May to early October.
+Moreover, every year there are water-light-concerts in the Planten un Blomen park, from May to early October.